marian42/shapegan/README.md

 You should have at least 8GB of GPU RAM available.
 Use a datacenter GPU, training on a desktop GPU will take several days to get good results.
 The classifiers take the least time to train and the GANs take the most time.

+## Visualization

+To visualize the results, run any of the scripts starting with `demo_`.
+They might need to be configured depending on the model that was trained and the visualizations needed.
+The `create_plot.py` contains code to generate figures for my thesis.